ChrisKurz/nRF_Connect_SDK/README.md

 In this repository you will find several step-by-step hands-on descriptions showing how to use the Nordic Semiconductor _nRF Connect SDK_.

 All hands-on exercises are based on _nRF Connect SDK_ v2.4.0.
 (There are also hands-on based on older versions.
-Check the NCS version numbers, which are mentioned in the appropriate file and folder names.)
+Check the NCS version numbers, which are mentioned in the files and folder names.)

 Here is a list of available hands-on exercises: